sohelranalive/neocortexapi-CodeHive/README.md

 		* NeoCortexAPI NuGet package (NeoCortexApi Version= 1.1.4 For code debugging).
 		* CSV file handling libraries (optional, use in-built .NET functionality).

+## Data Preparation

+Data preparation is one of the most tricky step in the project as it ensures the model is trained and tested wit appropripate, well-structed data.
+In the project numeric values are stored in the .csv file, representing time-series data.
+This explicit real-workd scenarios, such as network load percentages with normal data and anomalies strategically included in separate datasets.

+* Input Data Overview
+The data consist of numeric sequences representing network load values in percentages.
+The range of the values between 0 to 100 and normal values are typically within the range of 45 to 55.
+The dataset has two categories e.g, one is training dataset and another one is testing dataset.
+The train data follows the numeric order where the testing data contains random sequences.

+* Folder Structure
+Data is organised with two folders, where one folder contains train_data and another folder contains predict_data.